StefanosTouf/drone-template/README.md

+This repository is used to support members of Draive (https://draive.gr).

 ## Drone/Docker cooperation

 A drone CI pipeline can use the different stages of a Dockerfile to run tests, build, and deploy an image.
 A Dockerfile should contain stages for each of those targets.
 The following example uses the Dockerfile of this repository.